-- Set up the application with the right Xcode and iOS SDK version as detailed in the Vungle iOS integration document
+- Set up the application with the right Xcode and iOS SDK versions, as detailed in the Vungle iOS integration instructions.

-The Vungle SDK v6.8.0 supports iOS 14 and SKAdNetwork 2.0.
-For IOS14 Readiness, a complete list of SKAdNetworkIDs, and code snippet to integrate SKAdNetworkIDs to plist file refer here.
+Vungle iOS SDK v6.8.0+ supports iOS 14 and SKAdNetwork 2.0.
+For more information on integrating the ATT Framework, a complete list of SKAdNetworkIDs, and a code snippet to integrate SKAdNetworkIDs to your

-To pass CCPA values, you must call the Vungle SDK API directly.
+To pass CCPA values, call the Vungle SDK API directly.
 This is the only feature that should be accessed directly through Vungle SDK API.
 Other optional features should use

 VungleRouterConfiguration class provided in the adapter.